 Hey guys!
 This one is for our Central Florida fam.
 If you’re in the area this is a kayak trip you should definitely check out!
 This run is 8 miles down Wekiva River and took us about 6 hours.
 It’s downstream so paddling is minimum which makes it really enjoyable, but you do need two cars so you don’t have to paddle 8 miles back upstream.
 We parked one car at Weikva Island (where we took the kayak out) and drove together in the truck up to King’s Landing where we launched from.
 We went on a Saturday morning, which is very busy for both these places, so make sure you try to get an early start!

-We prefer to enjoy nature without other people around so once we got away from Kings Landing we were pleased when we saw no one else for 6 miles.
+We prefer to enjoy nature without other people around so once we got away from King’s Landing we were pleased when we saw no one else for 6 miles.
 We were totally immersed in nature and able to truly connect with the world around us.
 We spotted about 10 alligators (we lost count after 5) all sun bathing.
 They were all about 3 feet with one around 4-5 feet so we weren’t worried at all floating by in our inflatable kayak.
 We also saw a water moccasin which worried us more than the gators.
 We took a turn moving swiftly in the current and came up on the snake crossing the river.
 We irritated it slightly as it lifted it’s head out of the water debating if we were a threat or not but we quickly put our paddles in the water to slow down and allowed it to cross.
 It made it to the other bank and watched us drift past.
-In addition we saw many of Florida’s great birds hanging out by the water and of course many turtles and fish.
+We also saw many of Florida’s great birds hanging out by the water and of course many turtles and fish.
 It was too late in the day to spot any deer although you’re likely to see them earlier in the morning time.

 Lots of love,

-This post contains affiliate links where we earn a small amount of commission on purchases through links at no extra cost to you
+This post contains affiliate links where we earn a small amount of commission on purchases through links at no extra cost to you.